Worldtube excision method for intermediate-mass-ratio inspirals: scalar-field model in 3+1 dimensions: Introduction

 In Ref.~\cite{Dhesi:2021yje}, as also in the present work, we consider a linear scalar-field toy model where the small black hole is replaced with a pointlike scalar charge moving on a circular geodesic around a Schwarzschild black hole.
 Instead of tackling the full Einstein’s equations, one solves the less complicated massless linear Klein-Gordon equation for a scalar field.
 Our previous work \cite{Dhesi:2021yje} decomposed the scalar field into spherical harmonics and solved the resulting 1+1-dimensional (1+1D) partial differential equation for each mode separately.
 Such a modal decomposition will not be possible in the fully nonlinear BBH case.
 As a step towards the BBH case, in this paper, we derive and implement a generalized matching scheme in full 3+1D.
-Our implementation is based on the SpECTRE platform \cite{spectrecode}, a new general-relativistic code developed by the SXS collaboration, which employs a nodal discontinuous Galerkin method with task-based parallelism.
-SpECTRE uses \texttt{Charm++}/\texttt{Converse}~\cite{laxmikant_kale_2021_5597907, kale1996charm++}, which was developed by the Parallel Programming Laboratory in the Department of Computer Science at the University of Illinois at Urbana-Champaign.
-SpECTRE uses \texttt{Blaze}~\cite{Blaze1,Blaze2}, \texttt{HDF5}~\cite{hdf5}, the GNU Scientific Library (\texttt{GSL})~\cite{gsl}, \texttt{yaml-cpp}~\cite{yamlcpp}, \texttt{pybind11}~\cite{pybind11}, \texttt{libsharp}~\cite{libsharp}, and \texttt{LIBXSMM}~\cite{libxsmm}.
-The figures in this article were produced with \texttt{matplotlib}~\cite{Hunter:2007, thomas_a_caswell_2020_3948793}, \texttt{NumPy}~\cite{harris2020array}, and \texttt{ParaView}~\cite{paraview, paraview2}.
+Our implementation is publicly accessible as part of the SpECTRE platform \cite{spectrecode}, a new general-relativistic code developed by the SXS collaboration, which employs a nodal discontinuous Galerkin method with task-based parallelism.
+The input file for the simulations presented in this paper is given as supplemental material.
+(An evolution of the scalar field equation in 3+1D with a point source was performed in \cite{Vega:2009} using a different method.)

 The paper is organized as follows.
 In Section~\ref{sec: Evolution} we describe our scalar-field model, and formulate it as an initial-boundary evolution problem suitable for implementation on SpECTRE.
 Section~\ref{sec: model} describes the construction of the approximate analytical solution inside the worldtube.
 In Section~\ref{sec: matching method n=2}, we show how the unknown parameters of this local solution can be continuously determined from the evolution data on the worldtube boundary, using a set of ordinary differential equations (in time) derived from the Klein-Gordon equations.
 The fully specified solution inside the worldtube is then used to formulate boundary conditions for the evolution system.
 We present the results of our simulations in Section~\ref{sec: Results}, and demonstrate a good agreement with both analytical solutions in limiting cases, and numerical results from other simulations.
 We explore the convergence of our numerical solutions with worldtube size, and show that its rate matches our theoretical expectations.
 Finally, in Section~\ref{sec:Conclusions}, we summarize our findings and discuss the next steps in our program.
 We use geometrized units throughout the text with $G = c = 1$.